 - Withdrawn behaviour or fearfulness.

 - Lack of appropriate boundaries with strangers; too eager to please.

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
 This may include physical contact both penetrative and non-penetrative, or viewing pornographic material including through the use of the internet.
 Indicators of sexual abuse include: allegations or disclosures, genital soreness, injuries or disclosure, sexually transmitted diseases, inappropriate sexualized behaviour including words, play or drawing.

 Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs that can significantly harm their health and development.
 Neglect can include inadequate supervision (being left alone for long periods of time), lack of stimulation, social contact or education, lack of appropriate food, shelter, appropriate clothing for conditions and medical attention and treatment when necessary.

 Remember if you have any concerns then contact one of the Designated Safeguarding Teachers:

-- Mrs Louise Baldwin (Designated Child Protection and Safeguarding Officer, Deputy Principal – Pastoral)
+- Mrs Louise Baldwin (Designated Safeguarding Lead, Deputy Principal)

 - Miss Toni Whiteman (Senior Deputy Principal)